-The legislation requires that where buildings have been identified through the streetscape analysis the building owner is responsible for obtaining the engineering assessment, and providing this to Council.
+Building owners are responsible for obtaining the engineering assessment, which the Act requires, and providing this to Council.
 Costs will vary according to size and nature of the building, but will probably be between \$2,000 and \$10,000.
 Council is not currently proposing to assist with these costs.
-Council has a policy of assisting owners of earthquake-prone buildings with remission on rates and reduction of internal consent costs where strengthening or redevelopment work is undertaken.
+Council has a policy of assisting owners of earthquake-prone buildings with remission on rates and reduction of internal consent costs where strengthening or re-development work is undertaken.

 There will be high demand for engineers to provide their assessments.
 Council could act as a coordinator for each of the main towns as a way of reducing costs if enough building owners signed up to that approach.